jLuseno161/Pinblog/README.md

 ## Description

-An personal blog site that allows writers to post blogs, edit and delete blogs.
-It also allows users who have signed up to comment on the blogs that has been posted by a writer.
-It also allows a person to subscribed to recieve email everytime a new blog is posted by a writer.
+A personal blog site that allows writers to post blogs, edit and delete blogs.
+It also allows users who have signed up to comment on the blogs that have been posted by a writer.
+It also allows a person to subscribe to receive an email every time a new blog is posted by a writer.
 Also, a user can be inspired by random quotes each time they refresh the page.

 ## Live Link